danoliver1/kubernetes-201/gateway-api/step-03.md

-Lets create a namespace to put our example app in
+With our **Platform Engineering** hat on, lets create a namespace to put our example app in.

 ```bash
 kubectl create ns purple-team